Hugging Face Accelerate: Multi-GPU & TPU Training Guide

 Wall time: 3min 36s

-We can see that on my computer it took about 3.5 minutes.
+We see that on my computer it took about 3 and a half minutes

 Now we replace some things